ThomasByr/Drop3D/README.md

 This is used to set the scene when randomly generating drops.
 The center of each drop will be randomly picked in the respective range for each axis.
 The distribution is here uniform.

-If this function is called without any argument, it will simply return the current scene (as an list of list of floating point numbers).
+If this function is called without any argument, it will simply return the current scene (as a list of lists of floating point numbers).

 </details>